 This deferment will apply to all UK businesses, and will be automatic.
 There is no need to apply for this.
 Direct debits will not be cancelled automatically by HMRC so for those of you who do pay by direct debit, I would advise that these are cancelled as soon as possible for this quarter.

-It will NOT cover MOSS payments.
+It will NOT cover MOSS payments or import VAT payments.

 Businesses will then have until the end of the 2020/21 tax year to pay VAT incurred throughout this period to 30 June.
 We expect this to mean that businesses would pay back throughout this year as and when they are able to, rather than having to make set installments, such that the full amount could be paid back on the last day of the tax year if you'd prefer (although I think "prefer" is a strong word here!).
 HMRC will not charge interest or penalties for these deferred payments.